bobby060/exploring-calcite/reflection.md

 - Join rules.
 I added rules that would both reocrder joins based on communative and associative properties, and also push filters through joins.
 I did find that some rules, like JoinPushThroughJoinRule, would explode the search space and cause a time out.
 I ommitted these rules.
 - Filter and project rules.
 I added rules that would either combine multiple filters into one, and also push filters and projectspast joins and past each other.

-I fond that the ProjectToSemiJoinRule was useful for in-memory execution, but lengthened execution time in DuckDb.
-So I only use this rule to optimize for RelRunner.

-### Project Feedback

-What was good:

-What could be improved: